0%

 npm -v

 Expected Output: Node.js v18.x.x or v20.x.x, and npm v9.x.x or v10.x.x.
-Exact patch versions may vary but should align with recent Long Term Support (LTS) releases.
+Don't sweat the exact patch versions, but make sure they're aligned with recent Long Term Support (LTS) releases.
+If you're on something ancient, update it.

 2. Project Structure Initialization

-Objective: Create a cohesive parent directory for the entire application, then establish distinct subdirectories for the backend and frontend components.
-Rationale: This modular project layout enforces a clear separation of concerns, which is critical for simplifying deployment, facilitating independent development sprints, and enabling autonomous scaling of each application segment.
+Objective: Create a single parent directory for our entire application, then carve out distinct subdirectories for the backend and frontend.
+Rationale: This modular project layout isn't just neat; it enforces a clear separation of concerns.
+That's critical for simplifying deployment, letting your team (or just you) work on parts independently, and enabling autonomous scaling later on.
+I've seen projects turn into unmaintainable spaghetti because someone decided to dump everything into one folder.
+Don't be that person.
 Procedure:

 # Create the overarching project directory